 A series of monochrome images taken each day in November 2020, originally posted to my Instagram.

 With the Earth having completed another billion kilometre long orbit around our sun, and our arbitrary calendar changing year, it’s time for my annual look back at the numbers of the previous year.
 I took nearly 11k photos, and walked 4.5 million steps covering almost 3600 km.
-This analysis is probably mainly of interest to me, but I am sharing it anyway.
+This analysis is probably mainly of interest to… Continue reading Numbers for 2017

 With the new year upon use, time for my annual analysis of the year just past.
 I’ve continued logging my physical activity and travel, with a few more categories.
 In 2016 I took approximately 4.5 million steps, covering over 3 000 km, and I cycled a further 1 300 km.
-Continuing the trend from my previous comparison, this is slightly more walking but less cycling than the previous year, possibly as I have started running this year.
+Continuing the trend from my previous comparison, this is slightly more walking but less cycling… Continue reading 2016 in numbers

 At the start of the new year, I like to take the opportunity to look back over past photos, and try and come up with a list.
-This is highly subjective, and particularly dependent on how I am feeling when compiling it, nevertheless I have put together a set on Flickr of my top 16 photos from last year.
+This is highly subjective, and particularly dependent on how I am feeling when compiling it, nevertheless I have put together a set on Flickr of my top 16 photos from last… Continue reading Photos of 2015

 Over the past year I have again been logging my activity and travel, and thought it would be interesting (for me if no-one else) to post an update on here.
 In 2015 I walked approximately 4.4 million steps, covering 2 900 km, and I cycled a further 2 050 km.
-This is slightly more walking than 2014, but about a third less cycling.
+This is slightly more walking than 2014, but about a… Continue reading 2015 in numbers

 I have been to see three excellent exhibitions that are currently being held in Edinburgh: The Amazing World of M.C.
 Escher, Photosynthesis: Shedding new light on plants, and Bailey’s Stardust.

 I would thoroughly recommend going to see them if you can.